-What We Like About Rocket Korean
+The Pros: What We Like About Rocket Korean

-New, Simplified User Interface
+Pro #1: New, Simplified User Interface

 We love the updates Rocket Languages made to its platform.
 In the past, users were a bit confused on where to begin lessons.
 Now, the dashboard is clearly labeled and numbered, so you can easily start or pick up where you left off.

-What We Don’t Like About Rocket Korean
+The Cons: What We Didn't Like About Rocket Korean

 What are the Lessons Like?

-Rocket Korean vs. Competitors
+Rocket Korean vs. Competition